 Playing with your cat is a wonderful bonding experience.
 Cats love to play and are experts in inventing their own games.
 Before you invest in expensive cat toys, experiment with things found around the house.
 Paper bags are great fun, as are cardboard boxes.
 Jaspurr, pictured here loves to play "box sled" and will let Lance drag him around the floor for hours.
 As you can see, he is very serious about his play.

 For most of my life, my cats were allowed outdoors.
 That was the norm in the era and area I lived in.
 My epiphany came when I realized that my Shannon's FIV was the result of fighting with an infected neighbor cat when he was younger.
 I hope you will learn from mine and others' experiences, and never have to face the cold, hard truth by losing a beloved cat.

-If you feel that cats really need that fresh air and sunshine, there are safe alternatives for the outdoor experience.
-My Jenny is... perfectly happy just sitting on my lap on our deck.
+If you feel that cats really need that fresh air and the sunshine, there are safe alternatives for the outdoor experience.
+My Jenny... is perfectly happy just sitting on my lap on our deck.
 She never wanders out of my site, and our deck is secure from intrusion by other animals.

 11 of 11